Green604/freemarket_sample_70b/README.md

 |birthday       |date|null: false|

 ### Association
-- has_one :shipping_address
+- has_one :shipping_address, dependent: :destroy
-- has_one :payment
+- has_one :payment, dependent: :destroy
-- has_many :favorites
+- has_many :favorites, dependent: :destroy
 - has_many  :items,  through:  :favorites
-- has_many :sellers
+- has_many :sellers, dependent: :destroy
-- has_many :buyers
+- has_many :buyers, dependent: :destroy
-- has_many :comments
+- has_many :comments, dependent: :destroy
 - has_many  :items,  through:  :comments

 ## shipping_addressesテーブル